leungi/ahub/README.md

 # Contribute

-Please get in contact with me at mailto:martin.hanewald@qunis.de if you are intersted in contributing.
+Please get in contact with me at mailto:martin.hanewald@qunis.de if you are interested in contributing.